shanencross/mr-robogers-neighborhood/README.md

 * Input a number in the textbox, and press submit to see the result
 * To see another result, input another number in the textbox, and press submit again

+To run the tests:
+* Open the website as described above, then open your browser's JavaScript console
+* type _runTests()_ in the console and press enter
+* The resulting output should display the tests, and whether they succeed or fail

 # Tests

 Describe: beepBoop()